peterluhub/xsm/README.md

 }
 ```

-3. When it's time to update the state, use *set* where your state data is available whether it's in the await function, promise.then callback, or just plain old callback.
+- When it's time to update the state, use *set* when and where your state data is available whether it's in the await function, promise.then callback, or just plain old callback.
 XSM does not get in the way.

+- Besides the demos, you can find more code examples in [this repository](https://github.com/peterluhub/xsm-code-examples).
+A realworld example using XSM with React is forthcoming.
+So, stay tuned.

 ## Author